Botanical Gardens Cricket Ground

 Botanical Gardens Cricket Ground was a cricket ground in Old Trafford, Stretford, Lancashire.
 The ground was located adjacent to Manchester Botanical Garden.
 The ground was on land owned by Sir Humphrey de Trafford, who allowed Manchester Cricket Club to lease the ground.

 The first recorded match that is now considered to have been first-class on the ground was in 1848, when Manchester Cricket Club played Sheffield Cricket Club.
-The following season a Lancashire team played a team from Yorkshire.
-In 1851, a Lancashire side played their second and final first-class match at the ground in a repeat of the previous first-class fixture there involving.
-Manchester Cricket Club played two further first-class matches at the ground in 1852 and then 1854, both coming against Sheffield Cricket Club.
+The following season Lancashire played Yorkshire.
+In 1851, Lancashire played their second and final first-class match at the ground in a repeat of the previous first-class fixture there involving.
+Manchester played two further first-class matches at the ground in 1852 and then 1854, both against Sheffield.

-The final recorded match held on the ground came in 1856 when Manchester Cricket Club played rugby.
-Shortly after the ground was developed for the 1857 Art Treasures Exhibition.
-Later, the location of the ground became a motorcycle speedway venue before closing in 1982.
-Today the location of the ground is covered by the White City Retail Centre.
+The final recorded match held on the ground was in 1856 when Manchester Cricket Club played Rugby.
+Shortly afterwards, the ground was redeveloped for the 1857 Art Treasures Exhibition.
+Later, the location became a motorcycle speedway venue before closing in 1982.
+Today, it is covered by the White City Retail Centre.